paulfioravanti/80sfy/README.md

 Note that it's currently only optimised for the Google Chrome and Firefox desktop browsers, so it's probably best to view it with either of those.

-The only real difference between them should be that Chrome does not allow audio auto play by default.

 ## Development

 ### Dependencies